LynxGeekNYC/Parking-Detector/README.md

 I have been thinking about how to do this for a while until I found some YouTube video of some Python script detecting basic shapes.
 I guess it can't get any easier than to use that idea to detect parking space.

+This script captures a frame from the camera, converts it to grayscale, and detects cars in the frame using the detectMultiScale method of the CascadeClassifier class.
+If a car is detected, the timer is reset.
+If a car is not detected for a certain time interval (60 seconds in this case), an email notification is sent using the smtplib library.
+The email notification contains a message and an image of the last frame where the car was detected.
+The program exits when the 'q' key is pressed.

+It utilizes cars.xml library of cars to detect cars.

 <h1 align="center">Hi 👋, I'm Lynx</h1>
 <h3 align="center">I'm a Hacker (Cyber Security Professional), Author, YouTuber.
 I go after scammers and the Russian Federation Government.
 Glory to Ukraine!
 Glory to the Heroes!
 If you would like to support me, please donate via CashApp: $LynxGeekNYC</h3>